Turquoise – December

 Polishing turquoise is complicated.
 The stone is naturally porous and hard to polish and process.
 The ancient Persians discovered ways to process turquoise that are still used today.
 In addition, turquoise is sensitive to chemicals and should be cleaned using hot soapy water only.

-Turquoise is the oldest known gemstone in the world.
+Turquoise stone is the oldest known gemstone in the world.
 Turquoise stones have been found in archeological excavations from the Neolithic period – some 8,000 years BCE.
 Turquoise appears in cultures as varied as ancient Persia (modern-day Iran), South America, and ancient Egypt.
 Turquoise jewelry has been found in the graves of Egyptian pharaohs, as well as in boulders in the Sinai desert, where the ancient Egyptian had mines dating back as far as 6,000 years.
 The Egyptians would grind turquoise into powder and use it as eye makeup.

 In the Aztec culture, which dominated Mexico in the 15th and 16th centuries, ritual pagan objects were set with turquoises.
 Europe saw a growing demand for turquoise jewelry from the beginning of the 19th century.